MRC-CLIMB/website/_posts/2026-09-14-gpu-accelerated-computing-microbiome-metagenomic-research-workshop.md

 - Case studies from public health genomics
 - Agentic programming and pipeline optimisation for bioinformatics tool development

-**Day 1 in Birmingham on 8th October** offers a technical, academic-focused programme centred on metagenomics and machine learning.
+**Day 1 in Birmingham on 8th October** offers a technical, academic-focused programme centred on microbial genomics, metagenomics and machine learning.
 It's the first half of a two-part series.

 **Day 2 takes place in London on Friday, 9 October 2026**, with a complementary focus on clinical and diagnostic applications for NHS-linked and public health audiences.
 Participants are encouraged to attend both days where possible.
 [More information about day 2 can be found at this link](https://www.ns-bio.co.uk/bioinformatics-day).